-These Cream Cheese Cut-Out Sugar Cookies are some of my favorites…the cream cheese gives them great flavor and helps keep them soft!
+Cream Cheese Cut Out Sugar Cookies my favorite cut out sugar cookie recipe.
+The cream cheese gives these sugar cookies great flavor and helps keep them soft!

-That is until they have iced and sprinkled 3 cookies each and then they’re over it, leaving me with a good 30 cookies to decorate on my own.
+Cut Out Sugar Cookies are my kid’s favorites, I am sure this isn’t exclusive to my house.
+Sure they like to eat them, but the decoration part is what they love the best…that is until they have iced and sprinkled 3 cookies each and then they’re over it, leaving me with a good 30 cookies to decorate on my own.
+Yeah, every year.

-I decided to switch up my usual sugar cookie recipe as well this year (go big or go home, right?) with this fabulous Cream Cheese Cookie recipe.
+This is such a fantastic cut out sugar cookie recipe because it includes the addition of cream cheese.
 The cream cheese adds delicious flavor to the cookie, and also helps keep them soft.
 But they totally hold shape when cutting them out with cutters.
 It might be the perfect recipe!

 Once you make the dough and chill it, you can go ahead and roll it out.
 I like thick cookies, so I roll it to about a 1/2 inch thick.